daviebadger/books/yaml/yaml.rst

    of JSON.

-   Downsides are a lot of features, either from YAML itself (such as explicit tags) or libraries for reading and writing, you probably never use them all.
+   Downsides are a lot of features, either from YAML itself (such as explicit tags) or from YAML libraries adding their custom ones, you probably never use them all.
 Because YAML implicitly inherits data types, there may be surprises you would not expect if you do not know these catches.

    :Filename extension:
       ``.yaml``, but ``.yml`` is more common due to archaic maximal 3-letter